These garden art ideas are easy to do and will give you some inspiration for using garden decor and yard art to add interest to your outdoor space.

 Either way will add some interest to your garden.

-Installing garden art that rotates or moves in the wind adds an extra dimension into your yard.
+Installing yard art that rotates or moves in the wind adds an extra dimension into your garden.

 As with sculptures, make sure that your wind sculpture is large enough to be seen.